hoangduytran/blender-manual/manual/editors/text_editor.rst

 Undo/Redo
    See :doc:`/interface/undo_redo`.
 Cut :kbd:`Ctrl-X`
-   Cuts out the marked text into the text clipboard.
+   Cuts out the marked text into the clipboard.
 Copy :kbd:`Ctrl-C`
-   Copies the marked text into the text clipboard.
+   Copies the marked text into the clipboard.
 Paste :kbd:`Ctrl-V`
    Pastes the text from the clipboard at the cursor location in the Text editor.
 Duplicate Line :kbd:`Ctrl-D`